rhysseddon/Vision-Furniture-MS4-Project/README.md

 ### Local Deployment On Gitpod

-1. After cloning repository on gitHub.
+1. After cloning repository on GitHub.
 Go to your chosen IDE environment and open the clone directory.
 2. Install the libraries from the requirements.txt, in the terminal type - `pip3 install -r requirements.txt`.
 3. Set your environment variables in your gitPod settings or in an env.py file.
 4. If setting variables within an env file add this to the .gitignore file so your variables are not exposed